evolutionary ecology | adaptation | global change biology

 |

-Host-microbiome co-evolution in a changing world Most of the cells in the bodies of vertebrates are not their own.
+Most of the cells in the bodies of vertebrates are not their own.
 Instead, animals like lizards are covered and filled with billions of microbes (mostly bacteria).
-Many of these bacteria species have co-evolved with lizard cells to perform vital functions.
+Many of these bacteria species have co-evolved with hosts to perform vital functions.
 Increasingly, researchers are studying how these "meta-organisms" evolve and interact with their environments.
 For example, it is likely that the gut microbiomes of ectotherms like lizards play a key role in the responses of populations to climate change, but the ways in which microbes mediate rapid adaptation in their animal hosts are almost completely unknown.